Secure Peer-to-Peer Instant Messenger with intuitive design and modern features you've come to expect, and some you haven’t, including:

 were safe & fast not fast & safe.

-Provides an additional layer of security by requesting an additional 4 digit PIN to obtain access to the application.
+Provides an additional layer of security by requesting an additional 4 digit Phrase to obtain access to the application.

 Set a timer on your messages that once read will be removed, or if you send a message in error you can remove them form the conversation flow.